 Interstitial lung disease (ILD) refers to a group of disorders characterized by scarring or inflammation of the tissue that surrounds and supports the air sacs in the lungs.
 The changes associated with ILD can gradually cause the lungs to become stiff over time, preventing the air sacs from expanding normally.
 This decreases the amount of oxygen that is absorbed by the lungs and transferred to the bloodstream.

-While some cases of ILD are caused by a known source, a significant proportion of ILD cases are idiopathic, meaning that these diseases have no known cause.
-The most common known causes of ILD are:
+While some cases of interstitial lung disease are caused by a known source, a significant proportion of ILD cases are idiopathic, meaning that these diseases have no known cause.
+The most common known causes of interstitial lung disease are:

 - Radiation therapy

 The most common types of idiopathic ILD are:

 - Idiopathic interstitial pneumonias, such as cryptogenic organizing pneumonia (COP)

 If you're experiencing signs or symptoms of interstitial lung disease, schedule an appointment or call 800-TEMPLE-MED (800-836-7536) today.

 Learn more about our doctors and care team who diagnose and treat interstitial lung diseases.